Alcohol is technically categorized as a central nervous system (CNS) depressant, but the answer is a little bit more

 Alcohol addiction treatment may begin at a medical detox center, where patients receive around-the-clock care and may be rendered medications to relieve highly unpleasant and possibly fatal alcohol withdrawal symptoms.

-After detox, patients are encouraged to participate in one of our treatment programs and opt for either partial hospitalization (PHP) or intensive outpatient therapy.
+After detox, patients are encouraged to participate in one of our treatment programs and opt for either partial-hospitalization (PHP) or intensive outpatient treatment.
 PHP offers clients most of the same therapeutic components as a residential program while allowing them more flexibility to attend to outside activities.
-These programs can be just as effective as residential programs, however, as they offer similar treatments, including individual therapy and group support.
+These programs can be just as effective as residential programs, however, as they offer similar treatments, including psychotherapy, counseling, group support, and aftercare planning.
 Conversely, outpatients enjoy even more scheduling flexibility while they meet for several therapy sessions at the center each week.

 Why Seek Our Help?

-Alcohol dependency is a grave and potentially life-threatening disease that requires long-term treatment and support.
+Alcohol dependence is a grave and potentially life-threatening disease that requires long-term treatment and support.
 While there is no cures an alcohol use disorder, it can be effectively treated.
 Those who seek help and enter recovery can regain their lives and ultimately experience long-term sobriety and well-being.

 Our center offers a secure, structured environment and professional medical personnel who are trained to identify and address the individual needs of each patient using an in-depth, customized approach to alcohol and addiction treatment.